Methodology notes

 These notes describe the features, affordances and limitations of case study research, and articules factors correspoding with variable kinds of case studies.

 I do notice a distinction between two schools of thought, which seem to be spearheaded by Stake and Yin.
-I generally favour Stake’s flexible approach, and it seems well aligned with other methodological works I’ve been reading (e.g. Abbott 2004; Charles C. Ragin and Becker 1992).
+I generally favour Stake’s flexible approach, and it seems well aligned with other methodological works I’ve been reading (e.g. Abbott 2004; Ragin and Becker 1992).

 Stake’s Approach